 Case in point, most fanboys of Christopher Nolan, at least here in India.
 Nolan has a bit of a reputation for making mindfuck movies, creating multiple narratives and timelines that seem disjointed, but are all connected parts of a greater symphony.
 Just take a look at Memento, The Prestige, Inception and Interstellar.
 That ‘pattern’ seems to have spiraled out of control, since almost all these fanboys expect the same trope in every one of his movies.
 Nevertheless, it’s fanboys of all sorts, especially the half-informed and fully ignorant ones that drive most of us crazy.

-So this happened last week when I went to watch ‘Dunkirk’, Christopher Nolan’s latest movie, which is definitely the best movie I’ve seen this year, and one of the best overall.
+So this happened last week when I went to watch ‘Dunkirk’.
 What ruined the experience for me were the two wannabe fanboys by my side.
 Fanboys in the traditional sense that they’d watched almost every film by Scorcese/Fincher/Tarantino/Spielberg/Nolan and exhibited their sapiosexuality through the Quora and TED apps on their phones.
 Now, I don’t want to come off as being a hardass on two

 kids youngsters/peers whom I didn’t even know, so I’ll just condense the whole experience.